stat408/stat408.github.io/index.md

 4. R cheatsheets. https://www.rstudio.com/resources/cheatsheets/

-## Course Schedule
+## Course Policies

 The course will be taught from a flipped perspective.
 Prior to attending class on Tuesdays, students will watch short online videos and submit homework assignments.
 Tuesdays will review online video lectures and include interactive computing components.
 Thursdays will be group labs which focus on implementing the programming covered during the  week.

-## Course Policies

 #### Grading Policy